Village Ethos

 Listening Circle

 The Listening Circle is a structured, compassionate way for communities to gather in the wake of significant loss or transition.
-It creates a safe environment where people can speak from the heart and be heard – without interruption, judgment, or pressure to solve anything.
-Participants often leave feeling grounded and more connected to one another.
+Your group learns — and models — the practice of deep listening, creating a safe environment where everyone can speak from the heart and be heard without interruption, judgment, or pressure to solve anything.
+Read about a group that used Listening Circles during a threshold moment in their community.

 Legacy Forward